samjones00/docs/docs/_documentation/ztest.md

 </Target>
 ```

-The framework [/typings](https://github.com/NetCoreApps/SharpData/tree/master/typings) that are included are just the TypeScript definitions for each library which TypeScript uses for its static analysis & its great dev UX in IDEs & VS Code, but they're only needed during development and aren't deployed with your project.
+The framework [/typings](https://github.com/NetCoreApps/SharpData/tree/master/typings) that are included are just the TypeScript definitions for each library which TypeScript uses for its static analysis & its great dev UX in IDEs & VSCode, but are only needed during development and not deployed with the project.

 ### Publish to Gist Desktop App